It doesn’t matter if you’re unemployed or working, if you're renting and on a low income you may be able to claim Housing Benefit.

 If you’re renting privately and it takes longer than two weeks, you should automatically get an interim payment to help pay your rent.
-If you don’t receive this, speak to someone at your local council’s Housing Benefit office as soon as possible.
+If you don’t receive this, speak to someone at your local council’s housing department as soon as possible.

 But I can’t pay the rent!

 If you’re stuck and can prove you can’t manage the rent, you can ask for a Discretionary Housing Payment (DHP) from your local council.
 DHPs are paid for a limited time period (normally three or six months) to plug the gap if you can’t manage the rent.

 You can get DHPs to cover you for changes in benefits, such as the bedroom tax and benefit cap, as well as if you need help with deposits, rent in advance or removal costs.
 Find out how to claim by going to your council’s website.